How to write the perfect SAP CV:

 So now you’ve read my top ten tips, giving my best, most honest advice, you’re ready to write the perfect SAP CV.
 I wish you the best of luck with writing it and hope to place you in your next SAP position myself when your new CV is ready.

-You may also find it helpful to receive our SAP CV sample template (an example SAP CV in our recommended format) please email email@example.com (with “SAP CV Template Request” as the email subject title).
-If you attach a copy of your current CV to this email, we can also register you as a candidate in our database at the same time, and automatically notify you of matching SAP vacancies 🙂
+You may also find it helpful to receive our SAP CV sample template (an example SAP CV in our recommended format), to do so, please email your existing CV to firstname.lastname@example.org (with “SAP CV Template Request” as the email subject title).
+If you attach your CV to that email we will also register you as a candidate in our database at the same time, and automatically notify you of matching SAP vacancies 🙂

 If you found this article useful, be sure to check out our other latest SAP Blogs.